I’m Stephen Goldmeier.

 Housing Priority Campaign, Columbus Chapter, Democratic Socialists of America

 From 2021 to 2023, I served as an elected Steward for the Columbus DSA chapter's priority campaign on housing justice.
 New Stewards have taken over, but I continue to be involved and to help lead our chapter's housing work.
 We're focusing on the city of Columbus's approach to development using tax abatements and how we as activists and organizers might be able to make this process more just.
-I have led public education events on tax abatements, conducted research, and worked with organizers (both within DSA and around the city) to strategize for our campaign.
+I have led public education events on tax abatements, conducted research, organized people to write letters and show up at public hearings, and worked with other organizations around Columbus to strategize for our campaign.

 Leadership, Indigent Defense Research Association